Analytical Techniques and Instrumentation in Chemistry

 - Environmental science: Monitoring pollution levels, identifying contaminants in soil and water.

-- Food chemistry: Analyzing the nutritional content of food, detecting foodborne pathogens.
+- Food chemistry: Analyzing the nutritional content of food, detecting foodborne pathogens, and ensuring food safety.

 - Pharmaceutical chemistry: Developing and testing new drugs, ensuring the quality of pharmaceutical products.